jewettaij/moltemplate/doc/doc_ltemplify.md

-*Typically*, the LT files generated by "ltemplify.py" contain the definition of a single type of molecule (or molecular complex) present in a data file.
+*Typically*, the LT files generated by "ltemplify.py" contain the definition of a single type of molecule (or molecular complex) present in a data file (including geometry, topology, force field information, and some of the the groups or fixes that the molecule participates in.)
 This way, moltemplate users later on can build complicated simulations using this molecule as a building block (perhaps along with other molecules).

 Users can select the molecule (or molecules) they want using the "-mol", "-id", or "-type" arguments,